joshpfosi/mazarine/swarmbot/DESIGN.md

 #### ON State

 Infinite loop which reads and sets a boolean reflecting which bot (1 or 2) our bot is.
-The loop is broken only by a `HIGH` input on pin `GO_SWITCH`, transition to `SEEK_WALL`
+The loop is broken only by a `HIGH` input on pin `GO_SWITCH` causing a transition to `GO`.

 #### GO State